-Google Shopping Ads usually appear at the very top of the search results.
-Sometimes, though, they appear on the right-hand side of the screen.
+Google Shopping Ads can appear on the very top of the search results pages or on the right-hand side of the screen.

 One of the reasons that so many marketers love Google Shopping Ads is because it’s one of the best ways to reach customers.

 Don’t take my word for it.
 Look at the numbers.